 Currently, each share of Loews common stock has one vote.
 Each share of Carolina Group stock will be entitled to 1/10 of a vote, which we expect to be disproportionately less than the initial economic interest represented by each share of Carolina Group stock.
 When a vote is taken on any matter as to which all of our common shares are voting together as one class, holders of Loews common stock will have significantly greater voting power than holders of Carolina Group stock.
+Immediately following this offering, holders of Loews common stock will control 98.4% of the combined voting power of Loews and holders of Carolina Group stock will control 1.6% of the combined voting power of Loews.
+The percentages in the preceding sentence do not give effect to the exercise of the underwriters' over-allotment option.
 The voting power of Carolina Group stock will be subject to adjustment for stock splits, stock dividends and combinations with respect to either class of stock.